 As you explore this beautiful historic fortress, you’ll also be rewarded with fantastic panoramic views of the harbour and the city.

 If you have more than one day in Havana, take a day trip to Playa del Este.
-While it can’t compare to the diamond-dust sand beach Playa Pilar in Cayo Guillermo, it has its charm.
+While it can’t compare to the diamond-dust sand beach of Playa Pilar in Cayo Guillermo, it has its charm.
 Plus, it’s only a 20-minute taxi ride away from Havana.

 The beautiful white-sand coastline consists of several beaches.
 The further you stay from Santa Maria del Mar, the more likely you are to catch a local vibe.
 And have a less crowded beach day.
 Arrive here in May and you may even have the beach all to yourself.